ConduitIO/benchi/README.md

         # script will receive a SIGINT signal when the test duration is over.
         - name: Run Load Test
           container: my-app
+          tools:
+            - my-app # Only run this hook when benchmarking my-app
           run: /scripts/run-load-test.sh
       post-test:
       pre-cleanup: